Free shipping on orders over $99*

 Failing to dispose of prescription medication can have fatal consequences for those you find your drugs and decide for whatever reason to use them.

-15% of unused meds were pain meds, 14% were hypertension meds, 11% were antibiotics and 9% were mental health related meds (including anti-psychotic and anxiety meds).
+15% of unused meds were pain meds, 14% were hypertension meds, 11% were antibiotics and 9% were mental-health related meds (including anti-psychotic and anxiety meds).

 We need to educate!
 First of all, we need to educate children and teenagers (and adults for that matter) on the danger of taking prescription medications that have not been prescribed to them specifically.
 Many people do not realize that these medications can be dangerous or even fatal when taken by someone who does not actually need them.
-Also, prescription medications have drug interactions, meaning that one drug should not be taken alongside another drug as it can cause unwanted side effects or cause the medication to not work properly.
+Also, prescription medications have drug interactions, meaning that one drug should not be taken alongside another drug as it can cause unwanted side effects or cause the medication not to work properly.
 When your Dr. prescribes you and RX they make an informed choice on what meds they prescribe as they are aware of what drugs you are taking, when you use someone else’s meds you could unknowingly cause a drug interaction.

 A staggering 60,000 children find their way into the ER after taking medications that do not belong to them, most of the time these meds belong to family members.